NaluCFD/Nalu/docs/source/developer/testing.rst

 Adding Tests to Nalu
 --------------------

+.. _add-test:

 The testing infrastructure is almost completely confined to the ``reg_tests`` directory.
 To add a test to Nalu, we need to most likely modify two files.
 First we modify ``CTestPrepareTests.cmake.in`` to copy the files and setup the directory in ``runNaluRtest`` necessary for our new test.
+Make sure to copy the ``*.xml`` file if necessary.
+This CMake file is automatically run before the tests are run to prepare the directories they run in.
 It should be sufficient to use the same structure as the existing tests for the new test to accomplish this.
 Once the test has preparation steps established, the test itself can be added to the list of CTest tests by adding the test to the ``CTestList.cmake`` file.
 For a single regression test, provided it is uniform like the existing tests, it can likely be added by adding a single line with the test name and amount of processes you would like to run the test with.
 For example:

 ::

     add_test_r(mytest 6)

+After this has been done, in the ``NaluRtest`` repo, you should add a directory corresponding to your test name and include the input file, ``mytest.i``, and reference output file ``mytest.norm.gold``.

 To see commands used when running the tests, see the functions in the ``CTestList.cmake`` file.
 These functions ultimately create ``CTestTestFile.cmake`` files in the CMake build directory at configure time.